How to Write a Business Plan step-by-step (template)

 • Business structure

 Explain your business structure and ownership.
 Are you sharing your company, or are you a start-up?
-Define the legal structure of your business, e.g. limited liability company (LLC) or holding group.
+Define the legal structure of your business, e.g. are you planning on forming a limited liability company (LLC) or holding group.
+If you opt for an LLC, consider the state’s specific regulations and benefits.
+For instance, forming an LLC in Wyoming offers advantages like no state income tax, and strong privacy protections whereas Delaware is known for its business-friendly laws and well-established court system.

 • Introduce all staff